Current Reasons to Apply COVID-19 Antibody Tests

 For the study of various infectious diseases, health professionals not only rely on the symptomatology presented by each patient, but also on more specific tests that would prove and give much more information about the patient’s condition.
 Indeed, one of these tests is the antibody test, also called serology.

-Antibody tests make it possible to reveal the specific immune response against an infectious agent of each patient, using them not only for diagnostic purposes, but also for epidemiological studies.
-This test is based on the detection of antibodies (IgM, for acute stages, and IgG, for later stages) produced by the immune system in response to an infection, which are found in the serum of a blood sample.
+COVID Antibody tests make it possible to reveal the specific immune response against an infectious agent of each patient, using them not only for diagnostic purposes, but also for epidemiological studies.
+This covid rapid test is based on the detection of antibodies (IgM, for acute stages, and IgG, for later stages) produced by the immune system in response to an infection, which are found in the serum of a blood sample.

 With more than 140 million positive cases and more than 3 million deaths since its beginning, the COVID-19 pandemic is a clear example of the importance of this type of antibody-based diagnostic test.
 Now, with the administration of vaccines against the SARS-CoV-2 virus, its importance becomes even more relevant.